RaiyanButt/VeroScribeProject/README.md

-# Medbook — Patient Booking System
+# VeroScribe project — Patient Booking System

 A full-stack appointment booking flow built with Next.js 14, featuring a patient-facing booking wizard and a physician admin dashboard.